 If you do find an attorney to take your case on a contingency fee basis, you can expect to pay between 33% and 40% in Texas.
 Often contingency fee agreements will state that the attorney’s fee is 33% of any funds recovered through settlement before any civil petition is filed.
 If filing a civil petition is necessary (that is, the attorney was unable to negotiate a settlement without filing a lawsuit), then the fee usually jumps to 40%, and sometimes more if the case proceeds all the way to trial.

 Representing Yourself In Texas

-As you can see, the cost of hiring an attorney in Texas makes professional legal assistance out of reach for most people, which is why lawsuitforms.org offers forms and guides that will help people get the justice they deserve.
-We currently offer the following Texas lawsuit forms.
-Each form pack comes with instructions, samples, and templates.
+As you can see, the cost of hiring an attorney in Texas makes professional legal assistance unlikely for most people, which is why lawsuitforms.org offers forms and guides that will help people get the justice they deserve.
+We currently offer the following guides and forms for Texas.